sebleier/placemat.js/README.rst

 the ``data-sort-order`` flag specifies the order in which the articles are ordered.
 Descending means that the articles would render latest on the top and oldest on the bottom.

+One thing to note is that in ``posts/item.html`` we have a reference to ``posts/item_video.html`` but we did not load it up in the beginning.
+That's ok because the Placemat Backends provide template loaders that delegate Placemat to do all the template loading.